PavanRangani/docs/docs/prd/limited-partnership/activity.md

 - When Investor is added or removed from the Investor tab, it won't affect any existing active or completed activity.
 Those Investor changes will be reflected in the future activity only.
 - Allows user to decide weather the task should be created or not for that particular investor
 - Activity can be approved only if there is at least one investor whose task is to be created.
+- Activity can't be approved until the audit information is locked.

 #### Capital Call
-- For each investors, allows to enter the `Call amount`.
+- For each investors, allows to enter the `Call Amount`.
 It is mandatory only if task is to be created for that investor.
 - On Approve, System creates a `Capital Call` task for the selected investors.